project-image

 Scribbit & Mertha Focus

-7 months ago – Thu, Feb 01, 2024 at 01:24:42 AM
+about 1 year ago – Thu, Feb 01, 2024 at 01:24:42 AM

 Life in the Roughlands is, well, rough, especially if you’re a gnoblit.
 If you hang out at Rumblegut Mountain, you run the risk of being kicked, sat on, dropped, squashed or even eaten.
 If you leave the ogres, you then have to deal with the various orc tribes that wander the lands, who are just as likely to do any of the above.
 Even coming across a goblin can spell death for a gnoblit, as they finally get the chance to take out their aggression on something actually smaller than them!
 Scribbit’s story is something of an inspiration, a gnoblit that not only managed to get away, but took an ogre with him!
 In truth, Mertha is more than just an escape route, the two are close friends, and never seen apart.
 Having turned their backs on the Roughlands for good, Scribbit and Mertha have made their home in Vertridge, fulfilling their dreams of jousting and breaking the perceptions of their respective races.